arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/06.waves-fleet-managment/content.md

 - Arduino Create account
 - Arduino Cloud for business subscription with Portenta X8 Manager add-on: [Learn more about here](https://cloud.arduino.cc/plans#business)
 - Foundries.io™ account (linked with the Arduino Cloud for business subscription)
-- FoundriesFactory® and devices already attached to your Factory ([Check the Getting Started tutorial](https://docs.arduino.cc/tutorials/portenta-x8/out-of-the-box))
+- FoundriesFactory® and devices already attached to your Factory ([User Manual for Out-of-the-box experience](https://docs.arduino.cc/tutorials/portenta-x8/user-manual#out-of-the-box-experience))

 ## Instructions

 ### Setting Up the Terminal

 Waves fleet management requires us to have the X8 setup with FoundriesFactory.
-If you have not done so, please follow our [Getting Started tutorial](https://docs.arduino.cc/tutorials/portenta-x8/out-of-the-box), as it will walk you through setting up the X8 with your Factory.
+If you have not done so, please follow our [User Manual for Out-of-the-experience](https://docs.arduino.cc/tutorials/portenta-x8/user-manual#out-of-the-box-experience), as it will walk you through setting up the X8 with your Factory.

 To use Waves, you need to have fioctl installed and configured.
 Follow this [guide](https://docs.foundries.io/latest/getting-started/install-fioctl/index.html) to do so.
 Creating Waves and device groups will be done via the host, which is your factory.
 As such, the following commands will be entered in a terminal using fioctl to connect to your Factory.